Al-Abbas (missile)

-The al-Abbas missile was an Iraqi Short-range, Surface-to-surface Ballistic missile that was a longer range version of the al-Hussein missile designed to reach most of the Middle East including the Strait of Hormuz.
-It too was a Scud missile derivative.
+al-Abbas was an Iraqi short-range, surface-to-surface ballistic missile that was a longer range version of the al-Hussein missile designed to reach most of the Middle East including the Strait of Hormuz.
+Like the al-Hussein, the al-Abbas too was a Scud missile derivative.

 History

-The Scud missiles obtained by Iraq during the Iran-Iraq War did not prove helpful as the range of the missiles were only 300 km and could not reach the Iranian capital Tehran.
-The Iraqis would then develop the Al-Hussein missile and later on make the al-Abbas missile which would have an even longer range.
-In April 1988 the missile was successfully tested, reports suggest that the Iraqis achieved its high range of 800 km by increasing fuel capacity, lengthening the size of fuel tanks, cannibalizing oxidizer and propellant tanks from other Scuds and decreasing the regular Scud Payload from 800 to 140 kg.
+The Scud missiles initially used by Iraq during the Iran–Iraq War did not prove helpful as the range of the missiles was only 300 km and could not reach the Iranian capital Tehran.
+The Iraqis would then develop the Al-Hussein missile and later the al-Abbas missile, which would have an even longer range.
+In April 1988 the missile was successfully tested, reports suggest that the Iraqis achieved its high range of 800 km by increasing fuel capacity, lengthening the size of fuel tanks, cannibalizing oxidizer and propellant tanks from other Scuds and decreasing the regular Scud payload from 800 to 140 kg.
 The Iraqis however did not use it later on due to poor missile guidance and flight instability.
 It is still unknown whether this missile reached operational status and was stockpiled or not.

 Characteristics

 The al-Abbas missile was designed to have a range of 950 km however sources suggest that it could only fly up to 800 km.
-It had a diameter of 0.88 m just like the Scud missile however its length was 14.50 m opposed to 11.5 m of the previous scud missile.
+It had a diameter of 0.88 m just like the Scud missile, however, its length was 14.50 m opposed to 11.5 m of the previous scud missile.
 The Iraqis had reduced the payload of the scud missile to about 140–450 kg, sources suggest that it was chemical/biological warhead capable.
-The al-Abbas missile itself was only accurate within a range of 500 m and it had a CEP of 5000 m.
+The al-Abbas missile was only accurate within a range of 500 m and it had a CEP of 5000 m.
 The missile was said to be unstable because it would tumble about its centre of gravity on reentry, it also had poor guidance.